 2.

-Short title and Commencement. - (1) These rules may be called the Merchant Shipping (Maritime Labour) Amendment Rules,2021.
+Short title and Commencement. - (1) These rules may be called the Merchant Shipping (Maritime Labour) Amendment Rules,xxxx.

-They shall be deemed to have come into force on the 26th day of December, 2020.
+They shall be deemed to have come into force on the xx/xx/xxxx (Date).

 In the Merchant Shipping (Maritime Labour) Rules, 2016 (hereinafter referred to as the principal rules),rule 8, after sub-rule (8), the following sub-rule shall be inserted, namely: -